 After you’ve split up the class into groups, I use the first 5 to 10 minutes to observe the groups to see how they are picking up the assignment.
 For example, is someone from the group taking the lead, is someone creating content, is somebody monitoring the time, etcetera.
 (For more info on delivering courses, read my earlier blog post)

 After about 10 more minutes I visit the groups and ask questions to check how the delegates are doing.
 I ask as many open questions as possible to stimulate their thinking process and to guide them.
-Don’t spoon feed them, but let them think.
-Asking open ended questions really works wonders.
+Don’t spoon-feed them, but let them think.
+Asking open-ended questions really work wonders.

 Continue to visit each group regularly and observe how the group is progressing.
 Are all members actively involved in the preparation and discussions?

 In addition to open-ended questions to guide their thinking, I also check for assumptions, because many mistakes are made as a result of assumptions.